PrestaShop/test-scenarios/src/content/modules/ps_socialfollow/fo-check-that-all-links-are-redirecting-to-the-right-url.md

 Module should be install and configure before
 ## Steps

-Click on facebook and check that the link redirect to the link previously set up<br />
+Click on facebook and check that the link redirect to the link previously set up\
-Click on Twitter and check that the link redirect to the link previously set up<br />
+Click on Twitter and check that the link redirect to the link previously set up\
-Click on RSS and check that the link redirect to the link previously set up<br />
+Click on RSS and check that the link redirect to the link previously set up\
-Click on Youtube and check that the link redirect to the link previously set up<br />
+Click on Youtube and check that the link redirect to the link previously set up\
-Click on Vimeo and check that the link redirect to the link previously set up<br />
+Click on Vimeo and check that the link redirect to the link previously set up\
-Click on Instagram and check that the link redirect to the link previously set up<br />
+Click on Instagram and check that the link redirect to the link previously set up\
-Click on Pinterest and check that the link redirect to the link previously set up<br />
+Click on Pinterest and check that the link redirect to the link previously set up\
 Click on Linkedin and check that the link redirect to the link previously set up

 ## Expected result